 Its secrecy was well guarded by its location – protected by the surrounding mountains and invisible from below.
-It is not mentioned in any of the chronicles of the conquistadors and modern day archeologists can only speculate on its function.
+It is not mentioned in any of the chronicles of the conquistadors and modern-day archeologists can only speculate on its function.

-It wasn’t until July 24, 1911; when an 11-year-old boy led the Yale Archeologist Hiram Bingham (who was searching for Vilcabamba – the Inca’s last stand) to the hidden and forested site.
+It wasn’t until July 24, 1911, when an 11-year-old boy led the Yale Archeologist Hiram Bingham (who was searching for Vilcabamba – the Inca’s last stand) to the hidden and forested site.
 Soon after that, Machu Picchu and its mysteries became a global icon.

 The sun is now shining brightly over Machu Picchu.
-I have just witnessed a beautiful performance between the sun and Machu Picchu – a dance of time, lights, and shadows that have exceeded all the expectations I have been playing over and over in my head for the last 4 days.
+I have just witnessed a beautiful performance between the sun and Machu Picchu – a dance of time, lights, and shadows that have exceeded all the expectations I have been playing over and over in my head for the last four days.

 I have one more kilometer to hike from Intipunku, 2,700m (8,858 ft) to the farming terraces of Machu Picchu, 2,450m (8,038 ft).

-Once at the terraces, instead of running through the ruins like kids do during their long awaited school break, I sit down for an hour with my friends on one of the high terraces overlooking Machu Picchu, with Huayna Picchu in the background.
+Once at the terraces, instead of running through the ruins as kids do during their long-awaited school break, I sit down for an hour with my friends on one of the high terraces overlooking Machu Picchu, with Huayna Picchu in the background.